savikdaniil22/job-search-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Builds the app for production to the gh-pages branch

+See the section about [gh-pages](https://www.npmjs.com/package/gh-pages) for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**